PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Constant/core/architecture tests, then the sequential core, architecture, pass-efficiency, and TensorFlow-import-blocked suites.
 Commit and push only;
 do not create or update a pull request.

+## Typed Constant lowering implementation checkpoint

+`op_families.constant.lower_constant_node()` now owns the existing tensor-valued ONNX Constant lowering behavior.
+The lowerer keeps the same `Constant` guard and progress/error boundary but delegates through one typed `node`/`ctx` call.
+The owner explicitly casts protobuf attributes to `onnx.AttributeProto`, so Pylance no longer has to infer `name` and `t` from the ambiguous generated container element type.

+The new owner preserves direct tensor creation, in-place placeholder updates, legacy collision renaming, constants-map synchronization, dtype and shape/signature normalization, graph-output behavior, provenance, and the exact missing tensor-`value` exception.
+No additional Constant encodings were added, and the path remains TensorFlow-independent.

+Focused owner, public behavior, and architecture coverage is `5 passed in 2.27s`.
+The sequential core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `351 passed in 26.06s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.
+Pyright is not installed in the existing uv environment; the source contract directly verifies the explicit `AttributeProto` cast without adding a dependency.

+At resume, inventory the remaining special control flow inside the ONNX node lowering loop, especially the demand-driven unresolved-rank reconciliation before shape-sensitive ops.
+Characterize its trigger and no-op behavior before extracting it.
+Do not fold Constant into registry dispatch as part of that unit.
+Commit and push only; do not create or update a pull request.